pankkor/game/README.md

 ## Not a Game
 That's totally not a game, rather a screensaver.

-Uses CoreGraphics private API to show a window and OpenGL to render instanced ~~sprites~~ particles.
+- Uses CoreGraphics private API to show a window.
+- OpenGL to render instanced ~~sprites~~ particles.
+- Dumb code, no optimizations.
+- No libc (nostdlib).

 ### Supported Platforms
 - macOS AArch64 (clang)